things-to-do

 Locals affectionately call it La Manquita, "the one-armed lady," because one of its towers was never completed.

-Guided rooftop tours run daily, and spots are limited, so it's worth booking in advance through the Ayuntamiento de Málaga site or at the ticket office beside the main entrance.
+Guided rooftop tours run daily with limited spots, so it's worth booking in advance through the Malaga Cathedral site or at the ticket office beside the main entrance on Calle Molina Lario.

 5. Discover Spanish Flavours at Mercado Atarazanas